CriusNyx/goto/README.md

 Run `deno run build` and install `/bin/goto-bin` in your system.

-Copy the contents of `goto.fish` to your fish config.
+Copy the contents of corresponding shell config file to your shell config.

+- `goto.fish` for fish shell.
+- `goto.sh` for bash shell.

 ## How to use